CIROH-UA/ciroh-ua_website/docs/products/Community Hydrologic Modeling Framework/ngiabOfficeHours.md

   - Office Hours
 ---

-# Invitation to Community NextGen Office Hours
+# Monthly Community NextGen Office Hours

-Dear Consortium Members,
-We are pleased to invite you to join our Community NextGen Office Hours.
+We are pleased to announce our Monthly Community NextGen Office Hours.
 This is an excellent opportunity to engage with the community, share insights, and stay updated on the latest developments in hydrologic modeling at CIROH.
 ## About Community NextGen
 Community NextGen is part of our Community Hydrologic Modeling Framework, designed to advance collaborative efforts in hydrologic science and modeling.
 These office hours provide a platform for discussion, problem-solving, and knowledge sharing among consortium members.
 ## How to Join